NBChub/bgcflow/README.md

     prokka-db: config/prokka-db.csv
 ```

-The file `prokka-db.csv` should contain a list of high quality annotated genomes that you would like to use to prioritise prokka annotations.
+The file `prokka-db.csv` should contain a list of high-quality annotated genomes that you would like to use to prioritize prokka annotations.

 `prokka-db.csv` example for Actinomycete group: